DataDog/hiring-engineers/answers.md

 Same web app:
 * count the overall number of page views using dogstatsd counters.

-Using STATSD.increment() page view counts are accessible via Datadog.
-Below is a graph of overall page views.
+Page view counts are accessible via Datadog when .increment() Below is a graph of overall page views.

 ![Overall page views](http://scottenriquez.com/datadog/overall-page-views.png)